box/ClusterRunner/README.md

 ClusterRunner makes it easy to execute test-suites across your infrastructure in the fastest and most efficient way possible.

-By using cluster runner in your testing pipeline, you will be able to easily:
+By using ClusterRunner in your testing pipeline, you will be able to easily:

 - Make linear (i.e.: single-threaded) test jobs run in parallel
 - Consistently utilize 100% of your testing infrastructure